alexanderjarvis/play-jongo/README.md

       resolvers += Resolver.url("My GitHub Play Repository", url("http://alexanderjarvis.github.com/releases/"))(Resolver.ivyStylePatterns)
     )

+You will need to override the application.conf configuration to specify your MongoDB configuration.

+	# Play Jongo
+	# ~~~~~
+	playjongo.host="127.0.0.1"
+	playjongo.port=27017
+	playjongo.db="play"

 If you prefer to live on the edge, you can use the latest snapshot release, which also points to the snapshot of Jongo.

 	val appDependencies = Seq(